Docteur-RS/Caoutchouc/README.md

 ﻿# Caoutchouc
-This library allows the user to parse strings using an "interaction tree".
-For instance it can be used to create tchat AI.
+This library allows the user to parse strings using an **"interaction tree"**.
+For instance it can be used to create **tchat AI**.
 This library is under active development and is only at its begining.

 DOCUMENTATION IN PROGRESS

+#Introduction#

+This tuto/documentation/starting guide is made of 4 parts.
+The first part is all about general information and use of the library.
+In the second part we will go over all the existing JSON key/value pairs that are understood by Caoutchouc.
+In the third part we will discover the availble public method that developpers can use.
+Int last part you wiil see different example of the library functionnalities.

+It is recommended to read this documentation from here to the bottom.
+Even if all of it isn't clear it will let you understand quickly the example part that will fill any comprehension problems of the first parts.
+(This sentence has no meaning...)

+#Part 1: General Information#

-The goal of this library is to go through a special JSON structure like a xml parser would.
+*The goal of this library is to go through a special JSON structure like a xml parser would.*

-Before you start reading all of the availble key/value pairs, you must understand the notion of cursor.
+Before you start reading all of the availble key/value pairs, you must understand the **notion of cursor**.
 This library is level based.
 It means that when something matches it moves from one level to another.
 To remember on what level you are and to access the new possibilities of the newly reached level, there are what we call cursors.